chroosh/cs6841/notes/week2.md

 using Houdini's private key and perform the action while delivering the 5 word phrase.

-- I liked the idea of saying "prove to me so that she doesn't reveal the format of the protocol even if the medium somehow decodes the 5 word phrase.
+- I liked the idea of saying "prove to me so that she doesn't reveal the format of the protocol even if the medium somehow decodes the 5 word phrase